valancej/gke-install/README.md

 # Installing Anchore Enterprise on GKE

-This document will walkthrough the installation of Anchore Enterprise on an Google Kubernetes Engine (GKE) cluster.
+This document will walkthrough the installation of Anchore Enterprise on a Google Kubernetes Engine (GKE) cluster.

 ## Prerequisites